-Prerequisite: Advanced English 9 or instructor approval
+Prerequisite: Advanced English 9 or instructor approval GPA Weighted Credit: 0.5

 This course includes all aspects of English 10 but additionally provides a foundation in preparation for the Advanced Placement Language (Grade 11) and Literature (Grade 12) courses in the years that follow, as well as college.
-Teachers employ Pre-AP strategies and materials to introduce skills, concepts, and assessment methods that prepare students for success in other challenging courses.
+Teachers employ strategies and materials to introduce skills, concepts, and assessment methods that prepare students for success in other challenging courses.
 This course focuses on developing students' ability to critically read, think, discuss, and write about literature.
 Students learn Advanced Placement terminology and literary terms and will be expected to perform on a more analytical level while also applying the many life lessons that are found in great works of literature.
-Students enrolled in Pre-AP courses will receive an additional 0.5 quality point per course.
 Summer reading is required.